Qurus/freeportfoliotemplate/README.md

 # Ali Web Wizard Portfolio

-Welcome to My Awesome Project!
+Welcome to My Portfolio Project!
 This is a free project that uses ReactJS and NextJS, designed specifically for junior developers who are looking to improve their skills.

 ## Libraries Used